 Janette Neufville, Chief Operations and Compliance Officer

-Janette Neufville earned a bachelor’s degree in Electrical Engineering from Swarthmore College in Swarthmore, Pennsylvania.
-Neufville provides oversight and monitoring of institutional compliance for federal, state, church, and accrediting bodies and recently earned professional certification as a Manager of Quality and Organizational Excellence.
+Janette Neufville earned a bachelor’s degree in Electrical Engineering from Swarthmore College in Swarthmore, Pennsylvania, and earned professional certification as a Manager of Quality and Organizational Excellence.
+Neufville provides oversight and monitoring of institutional compliance for federal, state, church, and accrediting bodies, and serves as the accreditation liaison officer.
 Prior to her current role, she served as the Associate Vice President of Institutional Research and Effectiveness.

-For twenty-five years before joining WAU, she served as an analyst, business consultant, and program manager at various Fortune 500 companies, including Nasdaq, Andersen Consulting (now Accenture), EDS (now Hewlett Packard), and Sprint Nextel.
-Neufville is responsible for institutional research; institutional effectiveness; institutional data integrity; and support of assessment, accreditation, and strategic planning.
+For twenty years before joining WAU, she served as a program and project manager, business consultant, and systems analyst at various Fortune 500 companies, including Nasdaq, Andersen Consulting (now Accenture), EDS (now Hewlett Packard), and Sprint Nextel.
+Neufville joined the University in 2007, and now is responsible for institutional research; institutional effectiveness; institutional data integrity; and support of assessment, accreditation, and strategic planning.

 Richard Castillo, Vice President for Integrated Marketing and Communications